Memphis River Parks Partnership

-The Memphis River Parks Partnership (MRPP), known as the Riverfront Development Corporation (RDC) until being renamed in April 2018, is a nonprofit organization that manages and develops the various riverfront parks and amenities located along the Mississippi River in Memphis, Tennessee, on behalf of the city government.
+The Memphis River Parks Partnership (MRPP), known as the Riverfront Development Corporation (RDC) until being renamed in April 2018, is a nonprofit organization that manages and develops the various riverfront parks and amenities located along the Mississippi River in Memphis, Tennessee on behalf of the Memphis city government.

 History

-The Riverfront Development Corporation (as the organization was called until changing its name in 2018) was founded in 2000.
-Under its contract with the city, the organization maintains and develops the five miles of parks along the Mississippi River in Memphis.
-The RDC's largest project, the construction of a new dock called Beale Street Landing to be used by cruise ships and other vessels stopping in Memphis, was troubled by constant delays and costs far exceeding the original allotted budget.
-Beale Street Landing finally opened in June 2014, but public confidence in the corporation was already shaken, with criticism of the RDC piling up from organizations like the nonprofit, volunteer organization Friends for Our Riverfront.
+The MRPP was founded as the Riverfront Development Corporation (RDC) in 2000.
+The corporation was initially conceived to maintain and enable private investment in the five miles of parks along the Mississippi River in Memphis.
+RDC's first riverfront renovation plan was met with pushback from Friends for Our Riverfront, a citizen advocacy organization.

+The RDC's largest project, the construction of a new dock called Beale Street Landing to be used by cruise ships and other vessels stopping in Memphis, was troubled by delays and cost overruns.
+Beale Street Landing finally opened in June 2014, but public confidence in the corporation was already shaken.

 This negative public image, compounded by regular budgetary issues preventing the corporation from taking on more effective and ambitious plans towards improving riverfront amenities, led the RDC to rebrand itself as the Memphis River Parks Partnership, as part of a larger effort to revitalize the organization.
 This revitalization effort, launched by Carol Coletta upon her becoming CEO of the organization in April 2018, centered upon the implementation of the Memphis Riverfront Concept, which "calls for a series of small, elegant, connected moves along the riverfront that maximize the parks already in place and lay the groundwork for catalytic change in downtown and adjacent neighborhoods."
 Part of the plan included a new "River Line" trail, which would connect the five riverfront park districts located around the city.

-Upon its inception, the Partnership made many fast changes including bringing a vibrant new program schedule to the riverfront.
+Upon its inception, the Partnership made many fast changes including bringing a new program schedule to the riverfront.
 New events included yoga, Skate Nights and Full Moon Kayaking.
 Progress on the riverfront concept also moved quickly.
 In November 2018, the first projects, River Garden and River Line were completed.
 River Garden was formerly Jefferson Davis Park, then Mississippi River Park when the Confederate names were removed.
-The new park brought native plants, a pavilion and play/climbing structure and even life-sized birds nests to what was formerly a wide open field.
-Parts of the park were designed and built by classes from Shelby County Schools.
+The new park brought native plants, a pavilion and play/climbing structure and even life-sized bird nests to what was formerly an open field.
+Parts of the park were designed and built by students from Shelby County Schools.